How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 The people of Anchorage had little entertainment, so every showing of a movie had a full house.

-While the movie house opened without one, a theatre organ was later added, so local audiences enjoyed music that played as they watched movies.
+While the movie house opened without one, a theatre organ was later added, so local audiences enjoyed music while they watched movies.

 The Empress showed movies well into the 1950s.